 Through a series of consultations there has been strong engagement over a number of iterations from industry.
 This feedback has been responded to in a transparent way by publishing on our nationalgrideso.com, amendments made to the document and have now submitted these to Ofgem for approval.

-Seasonal Readiness Strategy; . considers the seasonal demand variation to adapt the number of providers in a state of readiness at any time whilst still maintaining the required Restoration Time and Minimum Service Level.
+Seasonal Readiness Strategy; Since 2018, the seasonal readiness strategy has been used to assess and economically maintain the operational level of Black Start service in order to meet the Restoration Time.
+This considers the seasonal demand variation to adapt the number of providers in a state of readiness at any time whilst still maintaining the required Restoration Time and Minimum Service Level.
+The readiness strategy was further evolved and adapted in 2019 and the process is made more clear, measurable and efficient.

+Various Assurance Activities were undertaken to comply with European code and align with Restoration standard when it is implemented.
+Major long route energisation testing was also conducted in 2019.

+Black Start Training in September/ October 2019 was extended to include the external parties, TOs and various DNOs.

 LJRPs new format to represent and clarify roles and responsibilities among different stakeholders post Legal Separation was also completed in 2019.

 In addition, the ESO has continued to engage with Stakeholders through various channels, such as: -